minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 ## Getting started

-Download the starter kit from [here](cdn://pset2.zip) and extract it in your **Dropbox** directory:
+Download the starter kit from [here](cdn://pset2-new/pset2.zip) and extract it in your **Dropbox** directory:

     cd Dropbox
+	mkdir pset2
+	cd pset2
     wget --content-disposition "http://.../pset2.zip"
     unzip pset2.zip